canmod/iidda/README.md

 This is probably not enough information, but if you are interested in contributing please contact the [maintainer](#maintainer) who would be happy to help and perhaps expand the docs on how to contribute.

+## Contributing Fixes to Data and Pipelines

+Thank you :pray:

+Make a changes to something in the [pipelines](pipelines) folder and open a [pull request](https://github.blog/developer-skills/github/beginners-guide-to-github-creating-a-pull-request/).
+If you are just fixing data entry errors, that's all there is to do.
+If you are fixing code please read [Reproducing IIDDA Datasets](#reproducing-iidda-datasets).

 ## Contributing to IIDDA Project Development

+Thank you :pray:

 Please contact the [maintainer](#maintainer) if you would like to contribute more than data and pipelines for processing them.